CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 Outsourcing for service providers.md

 ### 2 10 Failure of the systems of an outsourcing service provider

 In the case of an outsourcing service provider, the IT systems and processes operated there can partially or completely fail, which also affects the outsourcing customer.
-In the case of inadequate client separation, the failure of a system that is not assigned to the outsourcing customer can in some circumstances mean that it can no longer call up its contractually guaranteed service.
+In the case of inadequate client separation, the failure of a system that is not assigned to the outsourcing customer may mean that it can no longer call up its contractually guaranteed service.
 Similar problems arise when the connection between outsourcing service providers and customers fails.

 This may mean for the outsourcing service provider that, if contractually agreed, the outsourcing customer can assert claims for damages.